Unable to Add FPGA Target in My LabVIEW Project Explorer

 Issue Details

 • I am not able to add my FPGA target in Project Explorer.
-Why is this happening, and what can I do to fix it?
+When I right-click the chassis and select New>>FPGA Target, nothing happens.
+The FPGA target is not added.

 Solution